rrenode/2020heroes/Post-Creation.md

 ---
 # Introduction

 Welcome to Heroes 2020!
 I'm excited for you to dedicate a story for yourself or others.
-This example post should hopefully give you an enough understanding of Markdown language to make a simple document.
+This example post should hopefully give you an enough understanding of Markdown to make a simple document.
+Feel free to download this and use it as sort-of template.

 # YAML and Front-matter